| Home / photography info / technical details |

 It is impossible to maintain by hand (editing each HTML file) a large site.
 On the other hand, while maintaining a dynamically generated site (typically based on PHP/MySQL) is a snap, such sites can have performance problems under heavy traffic, as well as difficulties to get all their pages properly indexed by search engines.
 I chose to have a mixed approach, with all pages static, and dynamic functions (such as search, ratings, ordering, etc..) provided by PHP/MySQL, informed by a database that replicates the contents of the static pages.

 As far as search engine optimization (how to make your pages highly ranked by search engines so that they come on top of search results), I just follow the recommendations that can be found on Google's own site.
-I have a lot of meaningful static content (more than 17,500 different images), each of my images is captioned in a descriptive and unique way, the site structure is clearly hierarchised and each page is well labelled and has comprehensive navigation links.
-It also helps that the site has been for a while on the web (especially counting the permanent redirections from my previous sites) and is updated regularly, at least twice a month.
+I have a lot of meaningful static content (more than 30,000 different images), each of my images is captioned in a descriptive and unique way, the site structure is clearly hierarchised and each page is well labelled and has comprehensive navigation links.
+It also helps that the site has been for a while on the web and is updated regularly, at least twice a month.
+For more details, read SEO thoughts from a top-ranked photographer.

 I am sometimes asked if I can recommend a designer who can produce a comparable site.
 I don't know such a person.
-I could do it, but it will not be cheap.
 There is a package availabe from 20/20 software that provides more bells and whistles than I use (but is probably lacking in other areas) that I hear costs more than $10,000.
-Recently, technology providers such as stockpipeline.com, digitalrailroad.con, or photoshelter.com promise to offer a more affordable solution.
+A better alternative is to use shared photo hosting such as photoshelter.com or photodeck.com which offers even more functionalities than I have on this website at a relatively reasonnable cost.

 The two following links are affiliate links.
 When you click on either of those two vendors links, you are taken to their site with an ID that identifies the terragalleria.com site as refering you.
 If you purchase something during that session on either site, we get a small commission at no cost to you.